 Membership: The Order of the Arrow has more than 176,000 members located in lodges affiliated with approximately 320 BSA local councils.

-Adult Eligibility: Adults must also have current registration with a Troop, Varsity Team or at the District or Council level.
+Adult Eligibility: Adults must also have current registration with a Troop, Venturing Crew or at the District or Council level.
 They must also meet the camping requirement.
 If they serve at the unit level, they are nominated by their unit committee and require approval of the Council Scout Executive.
 When considering an adult for nomination, bear in mind that the nomination for induction into the OA should not be used just as a recognition for the adult's service but can he or she help the Lodge meet the purpose and goals of the Order.

 Induction: The induction ceremony, called the Ordeal, is conducted at a Scout camp and is the first step toward full membership.
 During the experience, candidates will reflect upon their role in scouting and contemplate on Scouting's values.

 First of all, as stated previously, the Order of the Arrow is not a secret organization.
 Rather, we recognize that an aura of mystery not only stimulates interest in the Lodge, but also helps new members feel proud of an accomplishment that is not achieved by every Scout.